 3. What is a good rental yield in Spain?

 A good rental yield from property investment in Spain, including both rent and price variation, according to data from the Bank of Spain, stood at 10% in 2021, above the figures for 2019 and 2020 (7.4% and 5.2%, respectively).
 Therefore, we see that the returns are good in the real estate sector and that it even has higher returns than before COVID-19.
 Moreover, these returns are higher than other assets considered very profitable (and risky) such as equities, which returned 7.9% in 2021.
 The return is even higher than other assets considered very safe, such as 10-year government bonds or deposits, which returned 0.5% and 0.3%, respectively, in 2021.

 4. What is the tax on rental income in Spain?

-If you are a resident in Spain and you own a property that you rent out, this income will be taxed for Personal Income Tax (IRPF).
+If you are a resident of Spain and rent out a property that you own, this income will be taxed for Personal Income Tax (IRPF).
 This income, which will appear on your annual personal income tax return as “income from real estate capital”, will be taxed progressively according to the personal income tax tables that apply to the rest of your income (bear in mind that the higher the income, the higher the percentage payable on the income).

-If you are not resident in Spain, but you live in another European Union (EU) or European Economic Area (EEA) country and you rent your property in Spain, you will have to pay 19% on the net income, so you can deduct deductible expenses in proportion to the time the property has been rented (e.g. notary fees, property tax, rubbish collection fees, etc.).
+If you are not resident in Spain, but you live in another European Union (EU) or European Economic Area (EEA) country and you rent your property in Spain, you will pay 19% on the net income, and be able to deduct deductible expenses in proportion to the time the property has been rented (e.g. notary fees, property tax, rubbish collection fees, etc.).
 In this case, the tax is called Non-Resident Income Tax (IRNR).